 you should turn to a Broward County divorce attorney from

-a decade of experience, I have extensive knowledge in all types of family
+years of experience, I have extensive knowledge in all types of family

 law matters, including paternity.
 My firm understands how important it